kendsdavs/relief-student/README.md

 - On GitHub, navigate to **your fork** of the relief-student repository.
 - Under your repository name, click **Clone or download**.
 - In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository.
-- Open Terminal.
+- Open Terminal (Mac OSX) or Command Prompt (Windows).
-- Ensure you are in your preferred parent directory.
+- Ensure you are in your preferred parent directory using the `cd` command.
-- Type git clone, and then paste the URL you copied .
+- Type `git clone`, and then paste the URL you copied .
 It will look like this, with your GitHub username instead of `YOUR-USERNAME`:

   ```
   $ git clone https://github.com/YOUR-USERNAME/relief-student
   ```
 - Press **Enter**.
 Your local clone will be created.
-A new project directory named **relief-student** now exists.
+A new project directory named **relief-student** now exists on your computer.
-- Change to the project's directory
+- Using Terminal/Command Prompt, Change to the project's directory

   ```
   $ cd relief-student